MartinaB91/Project2-tic-tac-toe/README.md

 In this section you will find out more about the different features this site contains.
 All features is located in the ”box”.
 This design were choosen to give the site a clean design and make the game blend with the background.
 This also make it easier for the user to see all the features.
 ### Tic Tac Toe header
 - The header of the page is centered at the top of the page, this will be the first thing the user sees.
 Since Tic Tac Toe is a well-known classic game the user will instantly understand the purpose of the site.
+### Rules area
+- When you first enter the page, the rules of the game is displayed over the game board.
+This shows the user right away that you need to be two players that plays on the same device.
 ### Next player area
 - The next player area is a text field showing who’s up next, to make it more clear for the user X and O has different colors.
 Colors used in next player area is the same as colors used on game board.
 ### Game board area
 - The game board area is a three-by-three grid.
 ### X and O button
 - When a user clicks on a tile the button gets a shadowy effect and the current player (X or O) is presented on the button to show that the button is claimed.

-- X and O has different colors on their claimed tiles, this is to make it clearer who has what.
+X and O has different colors on their claimed tiles, this is to make it clearer who has what.
 ### Points area
 - In this area the score is presented, we can see how many games won by X or O or games that ended in draw.
 As before the players have different colors on the scores, the same as on the game board and next player area.
 ### Start button/Restart button
 - The same style and placement are used for restart and start, just different text.
 Located at the center of the board it is impossible for the user to miss.
+- On the mobile device the start button is dispalyed at the lower part of the game board.
+This is to make space for the game rules.
 ## Test and validation
+Read more about test and validation [here](/TEST.md)
 ### Validations
 ## Bugs corrections and improvements
 ### Unfixed bugs
+- There are no known bugs.
 ### Future improvements
+- In this version of the game only two players on the same device are supported.
+In the future adding the possibility to play against the computer would give the users more ways to enjoy the game.
+- Another improvement would be allowing the users to add names while playing and saving the scores from different sessions.
+A fun feature allowing users to have long running competitions.
 ## Deployment
 ## Credits
+This section describes code, content and media and tools that were used when building this site.
 ### Code
-[Developer drive – Grid system](https://www.developerdrive.com/how-to-create-a-css-grid-step-by-step ): Used for building grid system for game board.
+[Developer drive – Grid system](https://www.developerdrive.com/how-to-create-a-css-grid-step-by-step ): Used as guide for building grid system for game board.

-[Codeinwp – Event listener](https://www.codeinwp.com/snippets/add-event-listener-to-multiple-elements-with-javascript/): Used when adding event listeners for game board buttons.
+[Codeinwp – Event listener](https://www.codeinwp.com/snippets/add-event-listener-to-multiple-elements-with-javascript/): Used as guide when adding event listeners.

-[Flexible – Disable buttons](https://flexiple.com/disable-button-javascript/): Used on game board to disabled buttons.
+[Flexible – Disable buttons](https://flexiple.com/disable-button-javascript/): Used as guide for disabling buttons.

-[PY4U.NET - Text-flash](https://www.py4u.net/discuss/301230): Used for making game board buttons blink when someone winns or the game is draw.
+[PY4U.NET - Text-flash](https://www.py4u.net/discuss/301230): Used as guide for making game board buttons blink when someone winns or the game is draw.

-[Youtube – Kevin Powell](https://www.youtube.com/watch?v=Yon4l3MUBGY): Used for making box-shadow on gameboard and buttons.
+[Youtube – Kevin Powell](https://www.youtube.com/watch?v=Yon4l3MUBGY): Used as guide for making box-shadow on gameboard and buttons.

-[Stackoverflow – undefined or null](https://stackoverflow.com/questions/2647867/how-can-i-determine-if-a-variable-is-undefined-or-null): Used for if statement checking if start button is null.
+[Stackoverflow – undefined or null](https://stackoverflow.com/questions/2647867/how-can-i-determine-if-a-variable-is-undefined-or-null): Used as guide for checking if null.

-[w3school - Clear interval](https://www.w3schools.com/jsref/met_win_clearinterval.asp): Used for remove blinking effects on game board buttons when restarting the game.
+[w3school - Clear interval](https://www.w3schools.com/jsref/met_win_clearinterval.asp): Used as guide for removing blinking effects on game board buttons when restarting the game.

-[MDN Web Docs – Element.classlist](https://developer.mozilla.org/en-US/docs/Web/API/Element/classList): Used for remove earlier added classes from X and O buttons before a new round of the game starts.
+[MDN Web Docs – Element.classlist](https://developer.mozilla.org/en-US/docs/Web/API/Element/classList): Used as guide for removing earlier added classes from X and O buttons when restarting the game.
 ### Content and media
 [Google fonts](https://fonts.google.com/): Used for all text.

-[Pexels](https://www.pexels.com/): The background picture is from Pexels.
+[Pexels](https://www.pexels.com/): The background image is from Pexels.
 ### Tools
 [Coolors](https://coolors.co/palettes/trending ): Used for finding colors that go well together.